L’emergenza sanitaria in corso e la conseguente adozione delle misure per il distanziamento sociale,...

 The validity of the TOLC is accepted in all universities at least until the end of the calendar year in which it was obtained.

-If the TOLC result includes an admission with Additional Educational Requirements (OFA, Obblighi Formativi Aggiuntivi in Italian), these should be settled by the student according to the procedures described in the didactic regulation of the university in which the student is enrolled, as provided by current regulations.
+If the TOLC result includes an admission with Additional Formative Requirements (OFA, Obblighi Formativi Aggiuntivi in Italian), these should be settled by the student according to the procedures described in the didactic regulation of the university in which the student is enrolled, as provided by current regulations.

 Each student can take each single type of TOLC only once a month (calendar month) regardless of the centre selected to take the test.